ahan8927/human_specs/README.md

   ## Contact Me

-  Thank you for taking a look at Musely.
+  Thank you for taking a look at Human Specs.
   Please feel free to reach out and ask me anything.

 </div>